Canadian Health Measures Survey (CHMS)

 .
 Nutritional status (e.g., iodine, Vitamin C)

 .
 Environmental exposure (volatile organic compounds)

-The CHMS covers the population 3 to 79 years of age living in the ten provinces and the three territories.
-Excluded from the survey's coverage are: persons living on reserves and other Aboriginal settlements in the provinces; full-time members of the Canadian Forces; the institutionalized population and residents of certain remote regions.
+The CHMS covers the population 3 to 79 years of age living in the ten provinces.
+Excluded from the survey's coverage are: persons living in the three territories; persons living on reserves and other Aboriginal settlements in the provinces; full-time members of the Canadian Forces; the institutionalized population and residents of certain remote regions.
 Altogether these exclusions represent less than 4% of the target population.

 Household Questionnaire Design

 The CHMS household questionnaire was conceived in collaboration with specialists from Statistics Canada, Health Canada, the Public Health Agency of Canada and specialists in medical and academic fields.
 The CHMS questions were designed for computer-assisted personal interviewing (CAPI), meaning that, as the questions were developed, the associated logical flow into and out of the questions was programmed.
 This included specifying the type of answer required, the minimum and maximum values, on-line edits associated with the question and what to do in case of item non-response.

 Each question had to relate to a physical measure.
 Experts thoroughly reviewed the questionnaire many times during development.
 They provided valuable feedback on the questions and on the related physical measures.

 The CHMS questionnaire and collection application were qualitatively tested to ensure respondent understanding of the questions and to identify any errors.

 This is a sample survey with a cross-sectional design.